Brian O'Neill (High-King of Ireland): Battle of Down and death

 In 1260 O'Neill along with his O'Connor allies, launched an attack on the Normans of the Earldom of Ulster at Drumderg, near its capital at Downpatrick in modern County Down, Northern Ireland.
 The Normans levied the town, and with the aid of forces brought by Sir Roger des Auters, O'Neill and his allies were decisively defeated at the subsequent battle of Down.
 The Annals of Inisfallen state that the forces recruited by the Normans consisted mostly of native Irish and that the Normans played only a minor role.

-In the battle, O'Neill was killed along with many other Irish nobles including over a dozen members of the O'Cahan's.
+In the battle, O'Neill was killed along with many other Irish nobles including over a dozen members of the O'Cahans.
 O'Neill's head was cut off by the Normans and sent to King Henry III of England, a sign of how dangerous his coalition was thought to be.

 After this battle, Brian would become known in Irish as Brian Chatha an Dúna, meaning 'Brian of the Battle of Down'.